 For former employees who are attorneys, the relevant rules of professional responsibility also govern their post-FINRA employment activities.

 The following Revolving Door Frequently Asked Questions are designed to explain the general application of these FINRA Rules.
 No single document can address every potential situation.
-If you have questions about the Revolving Door Rules or their application, please contact the FINRA Gateway Call Center at (301) 590-6500 for guidance regarding your particular circumstances.
+If you have questions about the Revolving Door Rules or their application, please contact the FINRA Support Center at (301) 590-6500 for guidance regarding your particular circumstances.

 We encourage our alumni to stay connected with us.
 Visit our subscriptions page for more information.